rehierl/node-tree-outliner/1-3-hierarchies/1-2-hierarchies-of-sets.md

 0. `F := (V,P)`
 1. The setup is a strict.
-2. The setup has zero, one or more root sets.
+2. The setup has zero, one or more than one root sets.

 Note that, in contrary to a hierarchy, a forest may be empty.
 That is, a forest is not required to contain even a single root set.